 Although it's the safest technique, encrypted data cannot be searched and analysed before decrypted.
 Therefore, the main problem with encryption is that you need to find the balance between data security and usability because:

 - You can't encrypt and decrypt everything when needed to perform search operations (although the new homomorphic encryption techniques will hopefully solve a lot of pains in the future).

 - It is not always the easiest and safest choice to encrypt data by yourself.
 One reason is that you need to keep the encryption keys secure and protected.
-This is one of the most challenging aspects with encryption since loosing the keys means loosing the data.
+This is one of the most challenging aspects with encryption since losing the keys means losing the data.

 As an alternative to encryption, there is pseudonymization, which allows you to remove personal identifiers from sensitive data so that the sensitive data contains only pseudo(false) identifiers.
 In other words it's a "false" anonymization because the data can be linked back to a person, but it's considered as a secure approach since personal identifiers are stored somewhere else.